NASA climate legacies interactive tool to create climate generations

 Additional experiments during the residency included using digital projection to map generations of Birt's own family tree (and other participants) through data like temperature change, CO2 emissions levels, sea level rise, and population growth.

-Birt's family tree overlaid on a graph of world average temperature (check wording for accuracy).
+Birt's family tree overlaid on a graph of world average temperature.

 2019 (Fall)